Philippe-C/Coursera-Practical-Machine-Learning-Project/README.md

 ### How to view the HTML file directly:

-Just click on the link:
+Just click on the link below:

 http://Philippe-C.github.io/Coursera-Practical-Machine-Learning-Project/Machine_Learning_Assignment.html